radinag/medialibrary/README.md

 ## Additional Info

-It also has a Suggestion section with the added PHPMailer function to send emails safely with via PHP code from a web server.
+It also has a Suggestion Section, which a user can fill out.
+It has an added PHPMailer functionality sending emails safely via a web server.

 ## Reference
 [Team Treehouse](https://teamtreehouse.com)